Sidharth-NK/Sidharth-NK/README.md

 🔧 **Open Hardware Intern at ICFOSS** (International Centre for Free and Open Source Software), contributing to impactful open-source hardware projects.

 ## 🌟 My Interests
-- 🔧 Embedded Systems
+- 🔧 Embedded Systems|IoT
 - 🌐 Open Source Technologies
-- 🖥️ RISC-V Architecture
+- 🖥️ RISC-V
-- 🔒 Cybersecurity
+- 🔒 Semiconductors

 ## 🎯 Goals
 I'm passionate about contributing to the open-source community, learning new tools, and creating impactful solutions.
 Let’s innovate and grow together!